zrgn/zrgn.github.io/discord.md

 > `!help`

-If you `!help` in a channel Zargon will respond to you in a direct message with list of commands and basic descriptions.
+If you `!help` in a channel Zargon will respond to you in a direct message with a list of commands and basic descriptions.
 If you want additional help with something specific you can run that command with `help` added to the end.
 Let's say you wanted to know what `!random` is all about: